Frequently Asked Questions

 Q. How often and when will you be posting the Dashboard results?

-A. The current schedule is to update the Dashboard readings weekly on weekends, or late Friday afternoon.
-If there are major signal changes during the week, then I will post on those days after the market close.
+A. The current schedule is to update the Dashboard readings weekly on weekends.
+If there is a Dashboard signal change in direction during the week, then I will post on that day after the market close.

 Q. How can be informed if there is a blog posting midweek or at any other time?